okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/directory-coexistence/lab-3-generic-database/index.md

 title: Migrate users from an on-premises generic database to Universal Directory
 ---

-# Directory Coexistence Tutorial 3: Migrate users from an on-premises generic database to Universal Directory
+# Directory coexistence tutorial 3: Migrate users from an on-premises generic database to Universal Directory

 Suppose you store your user profiles and groups in a generic on-premises database but want to replace it with Universal Directory.
 In this case, you have two options: